 These represent the two remaining mobile VR platforms.
 All you need is a phone and the headset and you can get VR with these.
 This list used to have Google Daydream apps.
 However, Google officially shut it down at the end of 2019 so we removed Daydream from this list as well.
 You can check out our final list of the best Daydream apps here.
-Additionally, we didn’t cover the HTC Vive and Oculus platform on this list because they operate a bit differently Additionally, click here if you want to check out the best VR games!
+Additionally, click here if you want to check out the best VR games!

 Samsung Gear VR

 - The Samsung Gear VR works a lot like Google Daydream, but has apps in the Oculus Store instead of Google Play.
 You can check out our full list of the best Gear VR apps here!

 Facebook 360 is Facebook’s official Gear VR app and it also works on the Oculus devices.
 You know what this does for the most part.
 You can view your news feed, add reactions to posts, and view photo and video content as you normally would.
 However, Facebook 360 has stronger support for video and photo content in this version of its app, especially with 360-degree video content.
 It doesn’t feel quite like the mobile apps do, but that’s kind of a good thing.
 It’s a full VR Facebook experience and, of course, the app is free.